-On August 31, 2018, the Central Bank announced that in addition to the Turkish lira-settled forward foreign exchange sale auctions held at the Central Bank, transactions will also be conducted at the Derivatives Market operating under Borsa İstanbul to contribute to the effective functioning of foreign exchange markets.
+On August 31, 2018, the Central Bank announced that in addition to the Turkish Lira-settled forward foreign exchange sale auctions held at the Central Bank, transactions will also be conducted at the Derivatives Market operating under Borsa Istanbul to contribute to the effective functioning of foreign exchange markets.
 The Central Bank also announced that Turkish Lira currency swap market has been opened at the Central Bank to increase the efficiency in Turkish Lira and foreign exchange liquidity management.
 The Central Bank noted that the transactions will be conducted via quotation method with banks authorized in the Foreign Exchange and Banknotes Market within their pre-determined limits.
+On October 31, 2018, the Central Bank announced that such transactions would start on November 1, 2018 and that the banks' limits will be 10% of their pre-determined Foreign Exchange and Banknotes Market transaction limits.

 On September 3, 2018, the Central Bank stated that recent developments regarding the inflation outlook indicate significant risks to price stability and that it will take the necessary actions to support price stability.

 Accordingly, monetary stance will be adjusted at the September Monetary Policy Committee Meeting in view of the latest developments.

 On September 13, 2018, the Monetary Policy Committee has decided to increase the policy rate (one-week repo auction rate) from 17.75% to 24%.
 The Committee stated that recently released data indicate a more significant rebalancing trend in the economic activity.
 The Committee also noted that external demand maintains its strength, while slowdown in domestic demand accelerates.
 The Committee reiterated that tight stance in monetary policy will be maintained decisively until inflation outlook displays a significant improvement.
-The Committee added that inflation expectations, pricing behavior, lagged impact of recent monetary policy decisions, contribution of fiscal policy to rebalancing process, and other factors affecting inflation will be closely monitored and, if needed, further monetary tightening will be delivered.
+The Committee added that inflation expectations, pricing behavioral lagged impact of recent monetary policy decisions, contribution of fiscal policy to rebalancing process, and other factors affecting inflation will be closely monitored and, if needed, further monetary tightening will be delivered.
 In addition, the Central Bank announced that the Central Bank funding, which is currently provided through overnight lending, will be provided via one-week repo auctions starting from September 14, 2018.

 On September 13, 2018, Decree No. 32 Regarding Protection of the Value of Turkish Currency was amended by the Presidential Decree No. 85.
-The amendment requires that the transaction value and other payment obligations arising from certain types of transactions, conducted between Turkish residents, are prohibited from being in a foreign currency or to be indexed to a foreign currency.
+Th amendment requires that the transaction value and other payment obligations arising from certain types of transactions, conducted between Turkish residents, are prohibited from being in a foreign currency or to be indexed to a foreign currency.
 These transactions are (i) sale and purchase of moveable properties and real estate, (ii) all kinds of leasing of moveable properties and real estate including vehicles and financial leasing, (iii) employment, (iv) service and (v) construction.
 The amendment stipulates that foreign currency values in the transactions executed before the enactment of the Presidential Decree shall be re-determined in Turkish Lira by their parties within 30 days from September 13, 2018.
-The Ministry of Treasury and Finance is authorized by the Presidential Decree to determine certain exceptions.
+The Ministry of Treasury and Financia authorized by the Presidential Decree to determine certain exceptions.
 On October 6, 2018, Communique No. 2018-32/51, which amends the Communique in relation to Decree No. 32 Regarding the Protection of the Value of Turkish Currency, was published in the Official Gazette.
-Communique No. 2018-32/51 sets out certain exceptions that will allow payment obligations in business agreements to be made in foreign currencies or indexed to foreign currencies.
+Communique No. 2018-32/51 specifies the scope of the restrictions and sets out certain exceptions that will allow payment obligations in business agreements to be made in foreign currencies or indexed to foreign currencies.
+On November 16, 2018, Communique No. 2018-32/52, which amended the scope of the exceptions, was published in the Official Gazette.